YShokrollahi/transformers-tf/README.md

 # Transformer Package

 This package provides a TensorFlow implementation of a Transformer model for translation tasks.
-It includes data loading, model definition, and training scripts.
+It includes data loading, model definition, and training scripts and docs as well.

 ## Model Overview